Hacha'a

-Hach'a, also written as Hacha or Hachaa or Hechea (from Iraqi Arabic هَچَع meaning "lying down"), with or without the Arabic definite article Al- or El-, is the name for an Iraqi poetic, musical style and its accompanying expressive dance.
-This poetic, musical and dance tradition originated in the North of Iraq but now is mostly popular in Southern Iraq, especially in the Roma or Gypsy communities of Iraq known as Kawliya, which is also the name of the accompanying dance.
+Hach'a, also written as Hacha or Hachaa or Hechea (from Iraqi Arabic هَچَع meaning "lying down"), with or without the Arabic definite article Al- or El-, is an Iraqi folk poetic, musical, and dance performance style (tawr).
+This tradition originated in northern and central Iraq (Samarra, Mosul, Tikrit) and spread to southern Iraq after World War I, where it became especially popular in the Roma (Kawliya) community, which is also the name of the accompanying dance.

 The poetry

-Hacha'a poetry, also known as Tajleebah, from Arabic تجليبة which means bringing back, is about bringing back emotional things like memories, a lost love, mending a broken heart, and so on.
-Hacha'a poetry is sung in the Hacha'a mode, and describes the suffering of love.
-The audience hand-claps and interjects verbally with "hacha'a", meaning to lie down, in an encouragement to be finally rid of all the suffering by lying down, whether alone or with the loved one.
+Hacha'a poetry, also known as Tajleebah (from Arabic تجليبة), comes from the Arabic root j-l-b (ج-ل-ب), meaning "to drag" or "to turn over," referring to the classic opening line "I turn you over, oh night, a thousand times" (لاجلبنك يا ليلي الف تجليبة).
+It is composed in the Hazaj poetic meter.
+The earliest known poet in this style is Hasan al-Alqawi, who composed in the Salah al-Din region in the mid-19th century during the Ottoman period.
+Hacha'a poetry describes the suffering of love.
+The audience hand-claps and interjects verbally with "hacha'a" at the end of each verse as a rhythmic refrain, meaning to lie down, in an encouragement to be finally rid of all the suffering by lying down, whether alone or with the loved one.

 The music

-Hacha'a has its own mode called the Hacha'a mode of Iraqi music.
-The most distinctive sound is that of the drum known as Khishba, Zanboor or Kasour, which has narrow tube-shaped body made of wood, with a fish-skin head glued on top.
-The head is moistened and the drum is knocked very fast with both hands to get a rapid-fire sound characteristic, many beats faster than the main beat of the song.
+Hacha'a is a rhythmic performance style (tawr) of Iraqi folk music, rather than a melodic mode (Maqam).
+The most distinctive sound is that of the drum known as Khishba, Zanboor or Kasour, which has a narrow tube-shaped body made of wood, with a fish-skin head glued on top.
+The head is moistened and the drum is struck rapidly with both hands to produce a fast-paced roll characteristic of the style, many beats faster than the main beat of the song.
 Iraqi traditional or modern musical instruments can be used.
+The genre gained mainstream recognition through singer Zuhour Hussein and her recording of "Al-Hajaa" in the mid-20th century.

 The dance

-The Hach'a accompanying dance is an expressive dance that emphasizes complex movements of the hands and neck, with some hip movements This dance is a solo or group dance for women mostly, with sometimes a male drummer who dances circling the women.
+The Hach'a accompanying dance is an expressive dance that emphasizes complex movements of the hands and neck, with some hip movements.
+This dance is a solo or group dance for women mostly, with sometimes a male drummer who dances circling the women.
 There are special moves for women with longer hair since they can swing and flail their hair around wildly in the dance.